 But what about budget?
-With over 300 commercial TV channels and multiple regions available to brands, it’s never been easier to target specific age groups, interests and socio-demographics.
+Well, did you know that the average cost of one view of your ad is now just £0.6p?
+What’s more, with over 300 commercial TV channels and multiple regions available to brands, it’s never been easier to target specific age groups, interests and socio-demographics.
 This messaging can be amplified and reinforced with radio, press and outdoor advertising that reaches consumers in certain locations, at certain times of the day, and of certain demographics.

 Additionally, KPMG found that 76.7% of all Black Friday purchases happened online, with 12% of shoppers saying they visited a bricks-and-mortar store to research products before buying over the internet.
 Overall, UK shoppers planned to spend 142% more on gifts and 207% more on food and drink online than the European average.

 Social media, online display and paid search are particularly important over the Christmas season.
 According to YouGov, of those who said they planned to spend less on Christmas than is customary this year, 57% thought they were most likely to be swayed into making a purchase by online ads.
 As for those who intend to spend more, online trailed only TV, with 50%.
 Convenience, value for money and customer service are all quoted as key to securing sales.

 Increasingly, consumers are seeking to get the bulk of their shopping done by the end of November, with over 50% of shoppers claiming to do so.
 Unsurprisingly, brands are following suit with their Christmas media strategy.